 Thailand is pretty much the most popular gap year destination in the world, and for good reason.
 There’s so much to do there, you could easily spend a year getting to know the country’s intricacies and quirks.

-Top gapper Rebecca Root has compiled this comprehensive list of all the top things to do in Thailand, as recommended by the gap year community past and present, by the gapyear.com team, and by our roving vloggers Saunders and Ollie.
-Here goes...
+Top gapper Rebecca Root has compiled this comprehensive list of all the top things to do in Thailand, as recommended by the gap year community past and present and by the gapyear.com team.
+Here goes…

-Check out Saunders and Ollie's guide to getting around Bangkok and it’s pretty clear that it’s the tuk tuk all the way.
+Check out this guide to landing in Bangkok and it’s pretty clear that it’s the tuk tuk all the way.
 A snug sofa with a small engine and a colourful hood, the tuk tuk is perfect for dodging lorries, swerving sidewalks and jamming taxis.
 They are the cheapest and by far the most fun travel option in Thailand.

 As one of Bangkok’s main tourist attractions, it can be tempting to dodge the throngs of cheery snappers in the afternoon heat but it is worth the sweat-breaking agro.
 The collection of intricately painted white and gold temples offer religion and history that give you a quick burst of Thai culture in a 30 minute whip a round.
 Just don’t forget to ply on the layers as a sign of respect.